onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - browser should ask to enable the camera
 3. Accept the camera to be used on browser
     - photo capture frame should display preview from camera
-4. Wait for 8 seconds
+4. Wait for 10 seconds
     - A warning should pop up asking if you are having problems with the camera
 5. Click on "Try the basic camera mode instead"
     - You should be able to take a picture with your native camera

 ### 33c.
+Live document capture fallback on Hybrid
+(private mode for browsers on Microsoft Surface or other hybrid device)

+1. Open link with additional GET parameter `?useLiveDocumentCapture=true`
+2. Go through the flow to document capture
+    - browser should ask to enable the camera
+3. Accept the camera to be used on browser
+    - photo capture frame should display preview from camera
+4. Wait for 10 seconds
+    - A warning should pop up asking if you are having problems with the camera
+5. Click on "continue verification on your phone"
+    - You should be able to switch to the cross device flow and use a mobile device to capture a document

+### 33d.
 Live document capture facingMode: {exact: "environment"} constraint
-(mobile browsers, and browsers on Microsoft Surface or other hybrid device)
+(private mode for mobile browsers, browsers on Ipad, and browsers on Microsoft Surface or other hybrid device)

 1. Open link with additional GET parameter `?useLiveDocumentCapture=true`
 2. Go through the flow to document capture